Try our new research platform with insights from 80,000+ expert users

 Everbridge is primarily for emergency communication.
 It could be used for smaller alerts, but we mostly use it for life-threatening events, like extreme weather or an active shooter.
 Only a couple of employees (security and campus communications) use and maintain the solution.

 I took over Everbridge and re-engineered it for our university.
 I updated all the templates and trained various users.
-In the past, their use was simple and limited.
+In the past, our campus use was simple and limited.
 I re-architected it to work with multiple systems.
 Everbridge was already in place when I joined, but I overhauled how we utilized the tool and connected it to more systems.
-We have optimized the platform over the last two and a half years using all the communication templates and features natively in the software.
+We have optimized the platform over two years using all the communication templates and features natively in the software.

 The administration is cloud-based, so we log in and manage that.
 Nothing is on-prem except our contact list, which we upload via the API.
 Everbridge is deployed in two locations: our communications office and our public safety/emergency office.
 Those are the administrators.
 We have about 30,000 end-users who receive notifications, including faculty, staff, students, and online students.